s-heins/articles/git/02 Working with Collaborators/Branching-and-Remotes.md

 * `git checkout my-branch-name` to switch to an existing branch from the remote
 * `git pull` to pull changes from the remote
 * `git rebase --continue` or `git merge --continue` to continue a rebase or merge after adding files
+* `git merge my-branch` to merge "my-branch" into the branch you have currently checked out
+* `git branch -D my-branch` to delete "my-branch" locally
+* `git push --delete my-branch` to delete "my-branch" on the upstream